Liumouliu/deepIBL/README.md

 From the above table, we can see that our method significantly outperforms the original NetVLAD on challenging Tokyo 24/7 and Sf-0 dataset.
 You can get some ideas why our trained CNN performs better from the following figure:
 ![alt text](./heatmap.png)
+As can be seen, our method focuses on regions that are useful for image geo-localization while emphasizing the distinctive details on buildings.
+On the other hand, the original NetVLAD emphasizes local features, not the overall building style.

 If you want to do some experiments on the above 4 datasets, please contact the original authors, not me.